-Our board consists of five (5) members.
-Our directors, other than Mr. Sheikh, are independent directors in accordance with the listing requirements of Nasdaq.
-The Nasdaq independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his, her or their family members has engaged in various types of business dealings with us.
-There are no family relationships among any of our directors or executive officers.
+The Company's board of directors ("Company Board") consists of five (5) members.
+We determined that each director, other than Mr. Sheikh, are independent directors in accordance with the listing requirements of Nasdaq.
+The Nasdaq independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of the Company's employees and that neither the director nor any of his, her or their family members has engaged in various types of business dealings with the Company.
+There are no family relationships among any of the Company's directors or executive officers.